TULiberalArts/Center-for-for-the-Study-of-Force-and-Diplomacy/pages/funding.md

 Please attach the abstract, C.V., and statement, including expected date of graduation, as three separate files, and arrange for the advisor/reader to submit the letter of support separately (and also electronically).

-A student is not eligible to receive the same award twice.
-However, receipt of one named CENFAD Research Fellowship does not preclude receiving another.
+Students are eligible to receive the same award twice.
 Students do not apply for a specific award.
 They simply apply for a CENFAD research fellowship.
 Submissions must be made electronically to [Dr. Alan McPherson](mailto:alan.mcpherson@temple.edu).

 ### John Votaw Endowed Research Award
 Endowed research award for Temple University graduate students of diplomatic and military history, with preference going to military history.
 Direct questions or applications should apply to [Dr. Alan McPherson](mailto:alan.mcpherson@temple.edu). **The deadline is October 1.**

-- 2019-2020 Recipient: Ariel Natalo-Lifton

 **Previous Recipients:**
+- 2019-2020: Ariel Natalo-Lifton
 - 2018-2019: Alexandre Caillot
 - 2017-18: Manna Duah
 - 2016-17: Silke Zoller